 - Protozoa: Filters 99.9% of protozoan parasites.

 These numbers suggest that you won’t have to worry about becoming infection by a pathogen when drinking from an untested water source.
-Overall, the effectiveness of the LifeStraw’s filter is worth way more than you’ll actually pay for it.
+Overall, the effectiveness of this filter is worth way more than you’ll actually pay for it.

 Shortly after releasing the LifeStraw, the same company launched the Go Water Bottle.
-Filter wise, both are exactly the same.
+Filter-wise, both are exactly the same.
 The Go Water Bottle can filter up to 1,000 liters of water (probably a little more), as well as filter out up to 99.9999% of microorganisms.
 The upside to the Go Water Bottle is its portability.

 LifeStraw Review – Bottom Line

-To recap, the LifeStraw is one of the most efficient water filters you can buy.
+To recap, the LifeStraw is one of the most efficient water filters you can buy for emergency use and as something you can just more-or-less toss into your glove compartment or go bag and not need to think about it - until you do!
 You’ll love just how small, lightweight, and portable it actually is.
 Due to its small size, you can fit it in your pocket or any compartment in your backpack.
 It has the ability to filter up to 1,000 liters of water, as well as remove 99.999% of bacteria and protozoan parasites.